 Trying to get children to eat their vegetables can be downright frustrating, and parents often resort to bribery: “Eat your broccoli and you can have ice cream for dessert.”
 Unfortunately, this technique teaches our kids that broccoli and other vegetables are less appealing (because their consumption requires a reward) and that dessert is the prize, something to be valued over other foods.
 Multiple studies have shown that, in the long run, preference for foods decreases when kids are given rewards for eating them.

 What to do?
 Keep dessert a separate entity, and don't make it the pot of gold at the end of the rainbow.

 With all the loud, well-deserved messages about pediatric obesity, it's no surprise that some parents have completely outlawed sweets.
 But that's a pretty extreme measure.
 In order to help our kids have a healthy relationship with food (desserts included), we have to meet somewhere in the middle.
 While there is nothing wrong with limiting sweets and controlling the amount kids have access to, you certainly don’t want to outlaw them altogether.
 In fact, studies out of Penn State University have found that when kids are restricted from eating cookies or other snack foods, their desire to eat the snacks increases, and they’re likely to overeat them every chance they get.

-- Limit snacks/desserts to 150 calories (two cookies, an ice-cream pop, a 100-calorie snack pack)
+- Limit snacks/desserts to 150 calories (that's two cookies or an ice-cream pop)

 - Read labels and choose healthy ingredients.